ImperialCollegeLondon/diastolic_genetics/genetic_analysis/README.md

 ## Mapping of hits to causal genes and annotation
 The data gathering for the variant to gene mapping is summarised in locus_annotate.Rmd

+get_hits.sh obtains the significant variants from the summary stats heritability.sh runs the heritability calculation

 ## Causes and consequences of diastolic function traits

 We first screen for associations by conduction a PheWAS for PRS of diastolic function trait.
 Afterwards, we run a MR analyses.
 Code for both assessments are summarized in PRS_and_MR_analysis_functions.R (required functions) and PRS_and_MR_analysis_run_analysis.R (execute analysis).